Top 5 Money Mistakes

 10. Fear that their financial decisions will let others down

-With that back ground, let me run through five of the top problems we see with Women Doctors and their Money, and how to avoid them:
+With that background, let me run through five of the top problems we see with women doctors and their money, and how to avoid them:

 1. Female doctors make less than male doctors, even when accounting for the same specialties and time out for children.

 According to researchers from the University of Michigan Health System and Duke University, women earned an average of $12,194 less per year than men, when all the other factors remained the same.
 Women will earn more than $360K less in a 30-year career than men in the same specialty.
-This amount will buy a house!
+This amount could buy a house!
 Or put kids through college.

 Researchers found they could not explain this difference based on women tending to focus on less well-paying specialties or motherhood.
-They finally concluded that women were less likely to negotiate for a better salary/raise than men.
+They finally concluded that women are less likely to negotiate for a better salary/raise than men.